Siwa Oasis Egypt: The ultimate travel guide

 After hours of driving through the barren dessert of Egypt, the lush greenery of the Siwa Oasis is a welcome surprise.
 From a sea of sand the landscape changes into a sea of palm trees.

-Siwa itself is a laidback rural town.
-Although the small center can be a bit hectic, there still is a quiet and serene atmosphere.
+Siwa itself is a laidback rural town with a quiet and serene atmosphere.
 Sandy streets lined with palm trees and mudbrick homes where you encounter the occasional donkey cart or tuk tuk.

 Siwa oasis is the perfect place to relax for a couple of days and take it easy.
 For such a small town, Siwa also has plenty of things to offer.